vahyno/json-to-html-with-mr-fox/README.md

 Open `index.html` in your browser, and launch your Chrome Javascript Console.

-You will be coding in the files `scripts/app.js` and `index.html`.
+You will be coding in the `scripts/app.js` file (and a bit in `index.html`).

-Please note that the JSON object is accessible by typing `data`.
+Please note that the JSON object is accessible by typing `data` in your console.
 Each time you refresh it will change a little bit (just to keep you on your toes!).

 #### Pre-Requisite Skills
 * Getting Values from Objects and Arrays